AnyLoc/AnyLoc/scripts/README.md

 # Scripts for exploring foundation models based VPR

+> **Note** to end users: Scripts in this folder are for development purposes only.
+These aren't intended for all (unless you're developing on this work by cloning it).
+Most use cases are covered in much lighter [demo folder](./../demo/).

 ## Table of contents

 - [Scripts for exploring foundation models based VPR](#scripts-for-exploring-foundation-models-based-vpr)